diyefi/Puma-HowTo/doc/spin1/firmware_upload.md

 	- Get interface version; (request.interface.version.bin)
 	- Get decoder version; (request.decoder.name.bin)
 - Ensure that the strings returned match what you uploaded.

-*You are now ready to test your physical outputs using the Bench Test decoder.*

 --/